Georgia Southwestern State University: Academics

 Georgia Southwestern's academic degrees are offered through four colleges, which include the following:

 The College of Arts and Sciences

 The College of Arts and Sciences at GSW offers undergraduate degrees and a Master of Arts degree.
-It has the only undergraduate art program in the Georgia State University System with a concentration in glass blowing.
+It is the only university in the USG with an undergraduate art program that has a concentration in glassblowing.

 College of Business and Computing

 The College of Business and Computing offers the Bachelor of Business Administration, Master of Business Administration, Bachelor of Science degrees, and the Master of Science in computer science.
 The college is accredited by the Association to Advance Collegiate Schools of Business.

 College of Education

 The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 All initial teacher preparation programs are approved by the Georgia Professional Standards Commission (PSC).
-The school offers bachelor's, master's and specialist degrees.
+The school offers bachelors, masters, and specialist degrees.

 College of Nursing and Health Sciences

-The College of Nursing and Health Sciences offers a Bachelor of Science in Nursing (BSN) degree through three tracks:
+The College of Nursing and Health Sciences offers a Bachelor of Science in Nursing (BSN) degree through: